 - Chromatin - Chromatin are composed of proteins and DNA.
 They organize into chromosomes prior to the cell dividing.

 - Pore - The pores are small channels through the nuclear envelope.
 They allow for smaller molecules to pass through such as messenger RNA molecules, but keep larger DNA molecules inside the nucleus.

 - Ribosome - Ribosomes are made inside the nucleolus and then sent outside the nucleus to make proteins.

 The most important function of the nucleus is to store the cell's genetic information in the form of DNA.
 DNA holds the instructions for how the cell should work.
 DNA stands for deoxyribonucleic acid.
 The molecules of DNA are organized into special structures called chromosomes.
 Sections of DNA are called genes which hold hereditary information such as eye color and height.
-You can go here to learn more about DNA
+You can go here to learn more about DNA and chromosomes.